leaf-node/open_alert_viewer/.github/ISSUE_TEMPLATE/z-app-testing-checklist.md

     * [ ] Test new and old versions of all third party services
 * [ ] Notifications
     * [ ] Notifications are generated when there are recent alerts
-    * [ ] Sounds are played when enabled
+    * [ ] Sounds are played when enabled in-app
+    * [ ] Sounds are not played when sounds are disabled
 * [ ] Does the app recover from or handle all errors gracefully?

 ## Android-specific

 * [ ] App life cycle
     * [ ] The foreground service notification shows up in about 10 seconds when notifications are enabled
+    * [ ] When notifications is on, battery optimization off, and the device battery is not depleted, the app is not affected by [doze or app standby](https://developer.android.com/training/monitoring-device-state/doze-standby) events
-    * [ ] The app stays active for at least 6 hours without interacting with it
+    * [ ] The app stays active until it passes the timeout duration ([testable with adb](https://developer.android.com/develop/background-work/services/fgs/timeout))
     * [ ] The app produces an error message when the foreground service times out
     * [ ] The foreground service notification is usually up to date, and not more than a few minutes out of date at any time
     * [ ] Is the app launched after restarting the phone when notifications were enabled?